Piedmont, Alabama: Chief Ladiga Marching Festival

 This annual event is held in October of each year and features marching bands from all over the state of Alabama competing for a trophy at the end of the ceremony.
 The event has grown to include marching bands from neighboring Georgia.
 The Chief Ladiga Marching Festival is held on the campus of Piedmont High School.

 Southern Railroad Depot Museum

 The Piedmont Historical Society's Southern Railroad Depot Museum, is an 1867 historic facility registered on the National and Alabama preservation registry.
 The history of Piedmont, Alabama, a community in northeast Calhoun County, is told by art, cultural and historic displays, exhibits, artifacts and iMovies.
 A Southern Railroad caboose is displayed adjacent to the original loading dock and cargo cart.

 Foothills Motocross and Park

-Located at 132 Greenwood Rd, Foothills Motocross and Park opened to the public in early September 2020.
+Foothills Motocross and Park opened to the public in early September 2020.
 The property contains a dirt track with man made hills to perform stunts.
-Food and beverages are sometimes offered and the events is typically held on weekends.
-The venue is gaining popularity with local residents, as well as motocross enthusiasts from other areas.

-Indian Mountain ATV Park

-Located just outside Piedmont in neighboring Cherokee County at 11620 County Rd 8 Piedmont, AL 36272, Indian Mountain ATV Park is a destination for ATV and OHV courses, camping, hiking and other outdoor activities.
-The park contains dirt trails for ATVs and ATV racing competitions and sits on 4,700 acres of land.
-The park began to see a major increase in visitors in 2020, not long after being open to the public.
-The park is located on the Indian Mountain Tract.
+Events are typically held on weekends.